noahcg/gridsome-blog/content/learning/clearing-confusion-bash.md

 tags:
   - bash
   - jekyll
-cover: /uploads/sai-kiran-anagani-tjbk79tarie-unsplash.jpg
+cover: ''
 ---

-After running into issues with my Jekyll install, I really wanted to clear up the confusion I had around my .bashrc and .bash*profile files.
+After running into issues with my Jekyll install, I really wanted to clear up the confusion I had around my .bashrc and .bash\_profile files.
 During my jekyll install, I was running commands that I knew was going to modify either one, or both, of those files.
-And I ran them not knowing exactly what they were doing. \_I know, I know.
-That's really stupid of me*.
+And I ran them not knowing exactly what they were doing. _I know, I know.
+That's really stupid of me_.
 So today I did some research and here is what I found.

 ## What are the .bashrc and .bash_profile files?